Mario5Gray/silver_bullet/hsp-advanced-techniques/chapter-1/The HECS.md

 ## 1 - The Core Star

 The deepest level of our beign in which the Core Star Exists.
 The Source of life within us.
 At the center is whats is called "The Black Velvet Void".

 ### The Black Velvet Void

-Is Teeming with in-manifested life.
+Is Teeming with un-manifested life.
 It is full of unimaginable power; and is the source of all manifestation.
 This undifferentiated life exists within and all around us.
 It is the foundation of all that is normally called life, on all levels we know, including all four dimensions.

 BBSH Stipulates there is a relationship between the Void, and quantum mechanics concept of a zero-point field.
 Because the Void and Zero-Point field are sources of all manifestation, it must/may be one and the same.